raspberrypi/picamera2/README.md

 ## Installation

 These instructions are for a fresh 32-bit Bullseye image running on a Pi 4B.
 On other platforms your mileage may vary - good luck.
-Note that I found OpenCV more of a pain to install on a 64-bit image, but you may know better incantations than I do (please share!).

 First install and build *libcamera* according to the [standard instructions](https://www.raspberrypi.com/documentation/accessories/camera.html#building-libcamera) but with the following *two* differences: